sa-concept-refactoring/doc/chapters/convertToAbbreviatedForm.typ

       Will be replaced with template parameter \ restriction and ```cpp auto```.
     ],
   ),
-  caption: "Elements captured for the second refactoring", ) <second_refactoring_captured_elements_figure>
+  caption: [ Elements captured for the "#refactoring_name" refactoring ],
+) <second_refactoring_captured_elements_figure>

 === Call Site Implications <call_site_implications>